bbfrederick/rapidtide/INSTALL.rst

     docker pull fredericklab/rapidtide:latest

-This will use the most recent version on dockerhub.
+This will use the most recent version on dockerhub, which is built automatically on every git push.
+NOTE: I don't advise doing this unless you're helping debug something - there's no guarantee that "latest" is functional at any given time.

 Now that the file is downloaded, you can run and rapidtide command in the Docker container.
 For example, to run a simple rapidtide analysis, you would use the following command (you can do this all in one step - it will just integrate the